 These are just a few of the reasons why IMTC and its cadre was selected to provide all the subject matter expertise during the development of the All-Hazards position-specific training courses for the United States Environmental Protection Agency (USEPA), the United States Fire Administration (USFA), and continued under contract when the training program was moved to the Emergency Management Institute (EMI), remaining as the only contractor to provide cadre for the development for the EMI position-specific program.
 When the EMI initiated their national Train-the-Trainer program and EMI-sponsored Field Deliveries, IMTC was selected to present those courses throughout the country as well as to continue the development of additional courses.

 Our presentation and development team has trained tens of thousands of response personnel and continue to add to that expertise as we provide ICS and incident management training solutions to dozens of jurisdictions throughout the United States and the United States Coast Guard world-wide.
 With the experience of developing or delivering over one-thousand courses and exercises throughout the United States, its territories, and Japan, no company has been more involved in developing and setting national standards than IMTC and its select development and presentation team.
 IMTC’s team possess many distinctions that are unique and unmatched and have garnered experience in field, EOC’s, and DOC operations in all major disciplines including law enforcement, gas and oil operations, electric and gas utility operations, firefighting, and emergency management.

-IMTC has thrived as a company over the past fourteen years due in large part to its exceptional adherence to the values of uncompromising ethics and the highest quality workmanship possible.
+IMTC has thrived as a company over the past fifteen years due in large part to its exceptional adherence to the values of uncompromising ethics and the highest quality workmanship possible.
 IMTC’s clear and focused mission is, “To provide the highest quality incident management training and consulting services to public and private sector clients world-wide.”